Many types of New Mexico chile

 Chile has been a big thing in New Mexico for a long time, and as a result, many different varieties exist.
 Many are bred for their size and meatiness, such as Big Jim.
 Some are bred to bring the heat, like Lumbre.
 Some chile is bred to mass produce, like Arizona 88.
 We don’t sell that one, as it is an inferior product, but most grocery stores do.

 Every chile serves a purpose.
-For our hot chile, we generally get Miss Junie.
+For our hot green chile, we generally get Miss Junie.
 Our ristras are made with Sandia, a chile variety developed by Roy Harper in 1956.
-Both are a solid “hot” temperature, but the Miss Junie is more meaty, which means it will roast better.
+Both are a solid “hot” temperature, but the Miss Junie a is slightly spicier, more meaty variety, which means it will roast better.
 Sandia is less so, which leads to better drying.

 The original New Mexico chile pepper was Numex No. 9, developed and released by Fabian Garcia a little over 100 years ago.
 He also distributed and farmed this chile in Anaheim, California, which led to Anaheim chile becoming well known.